 Staff are reminded of the need to report any concern immediately and without delay.

-Our School recognises that there will be challenges as children start to return to school after lockdown. will ensure that there are opportunities for staff members to have conversations with children to discuss their experience of being at home during lockdown.
-The school recognise that some children will have been exposed to further abuse and neglect and will therefore provide opportunities to enable children to talk about any worries they may have. will do this by
+Our School recognises that there will be challenges as children start to return to school after lockdown.
+St Thomas and St Anne’s CE Primary School will ensure that there are opportunities for staff members to have conversations with children to discuss their experience of being at home during lockdown.
+The school recognise that some children will have been exposed to further abuse and neglect and will therefore provide opportunities to enable children to talk about any worries they may have.
+St Thomas and St Anne’s CE Primary School will do this by:

+Facilitating PSHE sessions specially to talk about lockdown periods

+Worry boxes in classrooms

+Small group support sessions for children who we feel have been adversely affected by lockdown.

 Where staff are concerned about an adult working with children in the school, they should report the concern to the Headteacher.
 If there is a requirement to make a notification to the Headteacher whilst away from school, this should be done verbally and followed up with an email to the Headteacher.

-Concerns around the Headteacher should be directed to the Chair of Governors:
+Concerns around the Headteacher should be directed to the Chair of Governors: Judy McFall

 3. Safeguarding training and induction